COVID-19 Safety Protocols at IMS

 - Frequent deep cleaning and sanitizing across campus.

 - Payment in full for retreats is required one week prior to arrival to reduce crowds at check-in time.

 - Please take great care in the ten days before you travel to minimize your risk of exposure to the virus: avoid crowded events and use an effective mask (surgical or N95/KN95).

-- Should you require a PCR test for your return travels, please note that we have been unable to find a convenient resource for you near Barre.
+- Should you require a PCR test for your air travel, please note that we have been unable to find a convenient resource for you near Barre.
 The best way for you to get one might be directly at the airport, and you can make appointments in advance here.

 Arrival in Barre—rapid testing and masking: